 Leonid Velekhov: Where were these people the most cool in your experience?

 Ian Maxine: (Laughter in the studio).
 Hard to say.
 Wherever I go, the city becomes my favorite.
 This is the first time I have been to the city of Kuibyshev.

 Ian Maxine: No, no!
 So, I’m not so ashamed that I didn’t even know about the existence of this city.
 This city is located exactly between Omsk and Novosibirsk, exactly four hours from there and four hours from there.
 It used to be called Kainsk.
 Before the revolution, it was a fairly iconic city.
 At that time, there was still no mention of Novosibirsk, but there was Kainsk, Kain district.

 Leonid Velekhov: In my opinion, Kuibyshev himself comes from there.
 Therefore, this is the name.

 Yan Maksin: Kuibyshev was in exile in this city.
-But it was really a center - and a shopping center, and a cultural center.
+But it was really a center - both a shopping center and a cultural center.
 And so I got to this city.
-A woman teacher wrote to me.
+A woman, a music teacher, wrote to me.
 I had two days off.
 I had seven concerts in Siberia - Tomsk, Novosibirsk, Kemerovo.
-And before Omsk I had two days - the day of moving and the day to catch my breath.
-And a woman wrote to me: “Could you come to Kuibyshev, we will do a concert for you.”
-I could not refuse, I said: "Yes, well, I’ll come."
+And before Omsk I had two days - a day of moving and a day to catch my breath.
+And a woman wrote to me: "Could you come to Kuibyshev, we will give you a concert."
+I could not refuse, I said: "Yes, well, I will come."
 And it so happened that at first they gathered a small hall, and their head of the city responded and said: “We have a recreation center, I will give it to you for free.
-Use for this concert. ” And through city news portals, he advertised on all channels.
-And they took me with bread and salt.
-Using the example of this city, I realized that everything is not so bad in our culture.
+Use for this concert. " And through city news portals, he advertised on all channels.
+And they received me with bread and salt.
+On the example of this city, I realized that things are not so bad with our culture.

 Leonid Velekhov: Interesting.
 And the name is so biblical - Kainsk.